Breastfeeding

 Breast Engorgement Solution

-• Use cold compresses after feedings to alleviate discomfort, a frozen pea bag wrapped around a thin towel works great (no more than 10 mins at a time)
+- Use cold compresses after feedings to alleviate discomfort.
+A frozen pea bag wrapped around a thin towel works great (no more than 10 minutes at a time)

-• If you are not breastfeeding, pump or extract enough to relieve breast pressure until milk production starts decreasing
+- If you are not breastfeeding, pump or extract enough to relieve breast pressure until milk production decreases.

-If your breasts become extremely engorged, painful, you are unable to feed baby, and/or you develop a fever… contact your healthcare provider immediately.
+If your breasts become extremely engorged and painful, you are unable to feed the baby, and you develop a fever… contact your healthcare provider immediately.

 2. Cracked Nipples

-Cracked nipples can make it extremely hard to breastfeed and it can potential hinder your ability to breastfed long-term.
+Cracked nipples can make it extremely hard to breastfeed, and it can potentially hinder your ability to breastfeed long-term.

-Women are more susceptible to cracked and irritated nipples in the first few days/weeks as your breasts get used to the continuous sucking.
+Women are more susceptible to cracked and irritated nipples in the first few days/weeks as their breasts get used to the continuous sucking.

 In addition, not providing your breasts with the proper care and improper latching can also lead to nipple issues.

-Here are the things you can do to treat you cracked and irritated nipples…
+Here are what you can do to treat your cracked and irritated nipples…

 Cracked and Irritated Nipples Solutions